An Indian miniature that sparks maximum pleasure

-The combined effect of optical dazzle, sumptuous detail and color intensity in this Indian miniature leaves me cross-eyed with pleasure.
+The combined effect of optical dazzle, sumptuous detail and color intensity in this Indian miniature at the Metropolitan Museum of Art leaves me cross-eyed with pleasure.
 The work, which shows a prize stallion being presented to the maharana of Mewar in Udaipur, Rajasthan, was painted in 1845-1846 by an artist known as Tara.
 He worked in the court of Sarup Singh, who ruled between 1842 and 1861.

 The painting, “Maharana Sarup Singh Inspects a Prize Stallion,” is almost two feet wide, so “miniature” feels a little misleading.
 But it’s the term customarily applied to works from India painted in gouache (opaque watercolor) on paper in either the Mughal or Rajput traditions.